-Florida State’s online master’s program in Autism Spectrum Disorder is an innovative new program designed to address the growing demand for autism specialists.
-Autism Spectrum Disorder (ASD) is one of the fastest-growing disability categories in America, with 1 in 59 children diagnosed.
-With our online master’s program, professionals will have an opportunity to learn more about the disorder and best practices for working with students with ASD in a variety of settings.
+Florida State’s online master’s program in Autism Spectrum Disorder offers an innovative new way to address the growing demand for autism specialists.
+With our online master’s program, professionals have an opportunity to learn more about the disorder.
+Furthermore, we teach our students best practices for working with students with ASD in a variety of settings.

-The Autism Spectrum Disorder online master’s degree is ideal for working teachers.
-Not only will you be able to work through the program at your own pace, but currently certified special education teachers will also be able to gain the Autism endorsement from the Florida Department of Education, opening up career options and increasing earning potential.
+Perfect for working teachers, the ASD online master’s degree lets you work through the program at your own pace.
+Perhaps just as importantly, the program allows currently certified special education teachers to gain the autism spectrum disorders endorsement from the Florida Department of Education.
+The autism spectrum disorders endorsement opens up career options and increases earning potential.

 In this program, you will work with experienced faculty conducting important research on pressing issues related to ASD.
 Under the guidance of these faculty members, you will gain the training and knowledge you need to excel at helping individuals with ASD develop and achieve lifelong success.